ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 }
 ```

-This takes care of positioning our wave on the bottom
+This takes care of positioning our wave on the bottom of the first image section.

 ![](/uploads/squarespace-section-wave-on-bottom.png)

-Now we need to add a wave to top of the second section.
+Now we need to add a wave to top of the second image section.
 We'll need to use the SVG wave that's pointing down.
+Since it's actually the third section on the page we can use :nth-of-type(3) to target it.

 ```css
 [data-section-id]:nth-of-type(3):after {